Islandora/documentation/install/README.md

 2. `cd islandora/install`
 3. `vagrant up`

+### Build Variables

-Optionally, if you want to install the vim configuration for Java development, use `VIM=true vagrant up`.
+- VIM : If you want to install the vim configuration for Java development, use `VIM=true vagrant up`.
 It practically doubles the amount of time to spin up the VM, so only do so if you’re sure you want to develop directly on the VM using vim.
-The script merely checks to see if the shell variable has been set, so it’s value can be anything.
-That is, `VIM=sandwiches vagrant up` will still trigger the vim configuration install.
-So if you don’t want it, don’t set it.
+- TRIPLESTORE : If you would like to use Fuskei, it is the default. `vagrant up` will use it.
+If you would like to use BlazeGraph, use `TRIPLESTORE=blazegraph vagrant up`.

 ## Connect